 Struggles and Difficulties of Caring for a Child with Multiple Disabilities

 Emotional, Physical, and Mental Demands.
 The interviewees consider emotional, physical, and mental demands as the specific challenges and difficulties faced by parents with children with multiple disabilities.
 As narrated by the participants, they distinctly experience stress, anxiety, physical exhaustion, and parental burnout in their everyday dealings with life as they care for their children with special needs.
 This result aligns with many other studies in the field of special needs education.
 The study of Currie and Szabo (2019) revealed that parents sacrifice themselves to the caregiving role ushered on their shoulders, which consequently becomes emotionally, physically, and mentally demanding.
 Meanwhile, Codd and Hewitt (2021) emphasized that parents of children with disabilities are significantly experiencing stress, anxiety, and exhaustion than those parents whose children do not have any disability.
-Also, as studied during the time of the pandemic, Hameed et al. (2021) highlighted the struggles of increased stress and anxiety in facing the complexities of taking care of a child with multiple disabilities since there were many restrictions during this time.
+Also, as studied during the time of the pandemic, Hameed et al. (2021) highlighted the struggles of increased stress and anxiety in facing the complexities of taking care of a child with multiple disabilities, since there were many restrictions during this time.

 Financial Struggles.
 Taking care of a child with multiple disabilities can also cause financial burdens to the family.
-This has been identified as one of the case family's main struggles.
+This has been identified as one of the family's main struggles.
 Although the family has been doing the best they can to provide for the needs of the child, they still see this as a big challenge since taking care of a child with multiple disabilities also requires multiple needs.
 They have also been affected by this situation.
-This result is also in consonance with the study of Marsack-Topolewski and Church (2019) when they claimed that the developmental burden and impact of caregiving on finances significantly impact the quality of life of the parents and other family members.
+This result is also in consonance with the study of Marsack-Topolewski and Church (2019) who claimed that the developmental burden and impact of caregiving on finances significantly impact the quality of life of the parents and other family members.

 Another study that can also be associated with the results of the present study is conducted by Paajanen et al. (2021); they stressed that those families whose children are challenged by multiple disabilities are likely to experience poverty and material deprivation since they tend to spend more on the needs of their children who need special attention.
 The participants also highlighted the need for help from other family members to provide for the child's needs and the whole family.
 This claim aligns with the claims of Şimşek et al. (2015), saying that siblings of children with multiple disabilities are exposed to increased responsibilities, which also causes them to feel pressured to contribute financially to the family.

 Social Isolation.
 Parents whose children possess multiple disabilities tend to become isolated in the community, especially those who do not know them well.
-This result is parallel to the study conducted by Currie and Szabo (2020), who claimed that the difference in children's behavior among those with special needs compared to those who are leads to misunderstanding and vulnerability within social areas.
-Accurate enough, many participants have shared that unlike those who knew the child's condition first-hand, those unaware of their case become indifferent to them.
+This result is parallel to the study conducted by Currie and Szabo (2020), who claimed that the difference in children's behavior among those with special needs compared to those who are not leads to misunderstanding and vulnerability within social areas.
+Accurate enough, many participants have shared that, unlike those who knew the child's condition first-hand, those unaware of their case become indifferent to them.